 (a\\.m\\.|p\\.m\\.).
 All submatches are wrapped inside

-Justfor now; we’ll cover it later.
-The examples in this section don’t take advantage of submatches.
-So it’s safe to ignore them too for now.
+Just.
+The examples in this section don’t take advantage of submatches, so it’s safe to ignore them for now.

 We are one more step away from extracting our sneaky substring friend.
 We just need to figure out a way to get to that